hammy-e/PortfolioPersonalApp/README.md

 ## Work In Progress

-This app will be a portfolio/resume of myself as an iOS application itself.
+This will be an iOS application that can be used as a portfolio/resume of myself.
+Mainly created this app to try out the newest framework SwiftUI.